Misakihime21/Luna/README.md

 - pause with current objective (connect to mode variable in Gamemode)

-- change the broken plate sound start point
 - light the house in the end

+- click sound in menu

 Locations
 - toilet